Tyson-Runs/PassTheWord/README.md

 Facial recognition creates an automated system for employees to reset their own passwords securely on any company device linked to the same server

+XOR encryption ensures safe keeping of photo and password data

 Libraries used: random, tkinter, opencv, dlib, face_recognition, numpy

 Initial GUI